Grand Rapids' top Plastic Surgeon, Dr. Bengtson, discusses his recent press.

 The most important thing to me along with my faith is my personal integrity.
 I do not compromise the care of my patients for any monetary compensation.
 I do the best I can using the device I believe will obtain the best outcome regardless of the company providing the product to achieve the best result I can, every time.

-Plastic Surgeons Dr. Bengtson and Dr. Alfonso, along with the team at the Bengtson Center for Aesthetics & Plastic Surgery, provide advanced surgical and cosmetic treatments for patients from Grand Rapids, Birmingham, Detroit, and Kalamazoo, Michigan.
+Are you ready to take the next step to a more beautiful you?
+Plastic Surgeons Dr. Bengtson and Dr. Alfonso, along with the team at The Bengtson Center for Aesthetics & Plastic Surgery, provide advanced plastic surgery and cosmetic treatment for patients from Grand Rapids, Birmingham, Detroit, and Kalamazoo, Michigan.
+We specialize in breast augmentation, breast implants, and tummy tuck surgery, as well as laser hair removal, Micro-Needling, BOTOX Cosmetic, JUVÉDERM, and other dermal fillers.
+Results may vary from person to person.